tudorscanner/slate/source/includes/_hotels.md

         - N if you are not able to detect the device type
     - platform needs to be:
         - B2B
 - **skyscanner-correlation-id**: Optional.
 This one is intended for enabling tracing across the services.
+It should be a unique request identifier (UID).

 ## Use flow